- Only active after sexual stimuli

 What is Levitra?

 Levitra is a popular ED medication.
-It’s active ingredient is vardenafil.
-It is available as a generic medication called Vardenafil, this is identical to Levitra as a medicinal product.
+Its active ingredient is vardenafil.
+It is available as a generic medication called Vardenafil, which is identical to Levitra as a medicinal product.

 Levitra (Vardenafil) helps to dilate blood vessels in the penis, this ensures more blood is diverted to the penis allowing the user to maintain and sustain a full erection.
 Like the other medications in this class, vardenafil is a PDE-5 inhibitor.